DSpotDevelopers/mips-test-planning/integration-test-structure.md

 * Dark Mode Test
 When click the icon the site switchs to dark or normal mode
 * Change Language Feature
-The component allows to switch between Spanish and English language
+The component allows to switch between Spanish and English language.
+When switching the language these elements are shown translated:
+  * The MIPs table headers and the header of the table itself
+  * The menu items
+  * In the MIPs details view: The fields labels on the right section.
+The headings on the left (some are translated already and some are not), the three links of the top part of the full content section (GitHub, Forum and Votes).
 * News Interactions